 Exabeam provides threat identification with behavioral analysis based on machine learning.
 It creates behavioral baselines and intelligently identifies anomalies.
 Exabeam can also dynamically group peers of entities to identify suspicious individuals, and detect lateral movement across different computer systems and user accounts.
 To enable forensic analysis, Exabeam automatically collects all the evidence related to an incident and constructs timelines to visualize security incidents.

-Exabeam provides unlimited log data retention with flat pricing, leveraging modern data lake technology.
+Exabeam provides unlimited log data retention, leveraging modern data lake technology.
 It provides context-aware log parsing and presentation that helps security analysts quickly find what they need, and makes it possible to build rules and queries using natural language.
 Analysts can quickly explore, slice and dice security data without requiring expert knowledge of data science or SQL.
 Like traditional SIEM platforms, Exabeam also provides prebuild compliance reports for PCI-DSS, SOX, GDPR, and more.

 Exabeam provides customizable case management designed for security incidents.
 It provides a centralized approach to incident response, gathering data from hundreds of tools and orchestrating a response to different types of incidents, via tools like email servers, active directory and firewalls, using security playbooks.
 Playbooks can automate investigations, containment, and mitigation.

 Exabeam provides a point-and-click interface that lets anyone in the SOC easily create complex queries on security data.
 When an incident is identified, it collects evidence and organizes it into a complete incident timeline.
 Analysts can also enter an Alert ID from an anti malware or DLP tool, and immediately view a timeline of all related security events.

 Exabeam’s next-generation capabilities can help resolve the most common pain points in the modern SOC: